 - Is my data properly secured as it exists today?

-One of our team members outlined the idea of a transformation vs. migration in his blog post Office 365: Don’t Just Migrate – Take a Closer Look
+Previously, one of our team members outlined the idea of a transformation vs. migration in this blog post Office 365: Don’t Just Migrate – Take a Closer Look

-There are a LOT of migration tools available.
+Fourth, there are a lot of migration tools to consider when migrating SharePoint to Office 365.
 Each has pros and cons.
 Over the years, the team here at IncWorx has had an opportunity to test a lot of them on both simple and complex migrations.
-One of these tools always stands out against the rest – Sharegate.
+One of these tools always stands out against the rest – Sharegate Desktop.

 - Unlimited data migration